ufs-community/uwtools/docs/sections/user_guide/yaml/components/fv3.rst

 Describes how the lateral boundary conditions have been prepared for a limited-area configuration of the FV3 forecast.
 Required when ``domain`` is ``regional``.

-interval_hours:
-"""""""""""""""
+  **interval_hours:**

   How frequently the lateral boundary conditions will be used in the FV3 forecast, in integer hours.

-offset:
-"""""""
+  **offset:**

   How many hours earlier the external model used for boundary conditions started compared to the desired forecast cycle, in integer hours.

-path:
-"""""
+  **path:**

   An absolute-path template to the lateral boundary condition files prepared for the forecast.
 The Python ``int`` variable ``forecast_hour`` will be interpolated into, e.g., ``/path/to/srw.t00z.gfs_bndy.tile7.f{forecast_hour:03d}.nc``.
 Note that this is a Python string template rather than a Jinja2 template.

 length:
 ^^^^^^^